projectacrn/acrn-hypervisor/doc/introduction/index.rst

 Direct boot mode
 ================

-The ACRN hypervisor could be boot from a third-party bootloader directly and we called this **Direct boot mode**.
-The most popular bootloader is `grub`_, it is also widely used by Linux distributions.
+The ACRN hypervisor can be booted from a third-party bootloader directly, called **Direct boot mode**.
+A popular bootloader is `grub`_ and is also widely used by Linux distributions.

 :ref:`using_grub` has a introduction on how to boot ACRN hypervisor with GRUB.